freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 970.1

+There's your foreign key at the bottom.
 I want your tables to have a "one-to-one" relationship. **One** row in the `characters` table will be related to exactly **one** row in `more_info` and vice versa.
 I want to help enforce that by adding the `UNIQUE` constraint to your foreign key.
 Here's an example:

 ```sql
 ALTER TABLE table_name ADD UNIQUE(column_name);